Sophie Witt: Amateur career

 Witt started playing golf in 2008 and is based at Golf Club Hubbelrath near Düsseldorf.
 Her mentors include fellow Hubbelrathian Sandra Gal and footballer Lars Bender, whom she met at a pro-am.

 Witt joined the German National Team in 2018, and won the bronze at the 2018 European Young Masters with the mixed German team.
 She finished tied 4th at the 2018 Irish Girls U18 Open Stroke Play Championship at Roganstown Golf Club, five strokes behind winner Kajsa Arwefjäll.

 In 2020, Witt won the German National Girls Championship (U18) at Fürstlicher Golf Club Oberschwaben.
 She also won the 2020 European Girls' Team Championship in Hrubá Borša, Slovakia together with Charlotte Back, Chiara Horder and Paula Schulz-Hanssen.
 In the final against Sweden Witt halved her game against Meja Örtengren for a final scoreline of 2.5 to 0.5 in Germany's favor.

 Professional career

 Witt turned professional in early 2022 after finishing tied 12th at the LET Q-School, which earned her a spot on the 2022 Ladies European Tour.
 In only her second LET start as a professional she shared the lead after the first round at the Aramco Saudi Ladies International, and ultimately finished in a tie for 10th.
 Her best finish in her rookie season was a tie for 3rd at the Big Green Egg Open, two strokes behind winner Anna Nordqvist.

 In 2023, she recorded several top-10s and again came close to securing a maiden title at the VP Bank Swiss Ladies Open, where she shared the lead with compatriot Alexandra Försterling after the 17th hole in the final round, but after dropping a shot on her final hole ultimately finished in a tie for 3rd.

+In 2026, Witt joined the Sunshine Ladies Tour, where she was runner-up at the NTT Data Ladies Pro-Am behind compatriot Celina Sattelkau.
+She finished the season 3rd in the Order of Merit, behind only Sattelkau and Casandra Alexander.